Catalog 2024-2025

 ATT 641 Health Care Administration and Quality Improvement II

-A continuation of ATT 640, this course focuses on principles of leadership, administration and management, and quality improvement in the delivery of athletic training services in the context of the larger health care system.
+A continuation of ATT 640, this course focuses on principles of leadership, administration and management, quality improvement, and psychosocial impact of injury/illness in the delivery of athletic training services in the context of the larger health care system.
 Strategies to achieve the best patient outcomes by collecting, analyzing, and effecting change using qualitative and quantitative information will be emphasized.
-2 lecture hours per week.
+3 lecture hours per week.

 Prerequisites